JoHavel/BachelorThesis/README.md

     cp config_example.py config.py

 Now you are ready to run the experiments and inspections.

+## Setting up on the cluster

+Set it up just like on any other machine, except that you should use the

+    venv-cluster-requirements.txt

+file as it contains GPU tensorflow and lacks matplotlib and so on.

+You can do the setup and pip installation from within the head machine, as it's just downloading and installing stuff anyways.
+No hard computation.

+You should create the venv using python from the opt directory (use the python 3.6 as it works with the old tensorflow):

+    /opt/python/3.6.3/bin/python3 -m venv .venv

+Then activate the environment and use just "python3":

+    source .venv/bin/activate

+Before you run anthing, make sure you have CUDA version specified:

+    export LD_LIBRARY_PATH=/opt/cuda/9.0/lib64:/opt/cuda/9.0/cudnn/7.0/lib64

+Also, execute the experiments on the **GeForce GTX 1080 Ti** cards.
+The new RTX are too fancy and it doesn't work on them (is very slow and crashes due to incompatible matrix shapes within the first batch).
+This is `dll-10gpu2` and `dll-10gpu3`only (see [cluster machines](https://wiki.ufal.ms.mff.cuni.cz/slurm)).

+You can start a process on a GPU node like this:

+    export LD_LIBRARY_PATH=/opt/cuda/9.0/lib64:/opt/cuda/9.0/cudnn/7.0/lib64

+    srun -p gpu-ms --gpus=1 --pty bash

+    srun -p gpu-ms --gpus=1 --mem=8gb --nodelist=dll-10gpu2 --pty .venv/bin/python3 experiment_01.py train

+    # Train topology experiment A_72
+    srun -p gpu-ms -n 1 --gpus=1 --mem=8gb --nodelist=dll-10gpu2 --pty .venv/bin/python3 experiment_topology.py train --model experiment_A_72 --symbols datasets/topology/out/for_mashcima/A_72 --seed_offset 0

+    # Run all the topology experiment
+    sbatch topology-train.sh

+    # Evaluate model experiment_01
+    srun -p gpu-ms -n 1 --gpus=1 --mem=8gb --nodelist=dll-10gpu2 --pty .venv/bin/python3 experiment_topology.py evaluate --model experiment_01

 ## Adding custom symbols into the symbol repository